ReTabSyn: Realistic Tabular Data Synthesis via Reinforcement Learning: Experiment

 We also evaluate reality constraints on Adult, testing three categorical rules that encode domain knowledge (e.g., ``marital-status = Widow $\Rightarrow$ sex = Female'').
 ReTabSyn achieves 0.00\% violations across all rules, compared to 1--3\% for baselines (see Appendix~\ref{sec:constraint_appendix}, Table~\ref{tab:constraints_appendix}).
-This improvement stems from our preference-pair construction: perturbing constraint-related variables and letting DPO penalize rows that break dependencies naturally enforces such rules.
+This stems from our preference-pair construction, which perturbs constraint-related variables so DPO penalizes dependency-breaking rows.

+Finally, ReTabSyn's gains generalize beyond its GPT-2 backbone and its trained target.
+On a stronger backbone (Qwen3.5-2B) it lifts synthetic-only AUROC to 0.900/0.858 on Wilt/Churn, above SMOTE and a prompted frontier model (GPT-5.4; Appendix~\ref{sec:backbone}); across 12 alternative-target evaluations it attains the highest mean AUROC, winning 8/12 (Appendix~\ref{sec:multitarget}); and on full balanced data (Adult, Magic) it stays competitive with SMOTE while consistently beating its GReaT base (Appendix~\ref{sec:fulldata}).